 - “Can we show our own video ads to monetize all of this viral traffic?”

 - “We have some proven landing pages – can we use these instead?”

 - “I’d like to use Riddles for contests, but use my own contest entry forms from another system.”

-Part of our ENTERPRISE plan, the answer is yes, yes, and yes once again.
+Part of our white-labelled Team plan, the answer is yes, yes, and yes once again.